Biden administration to call for nicotine reductions in cigarettes

 New policy forcing tobacco companies to cut nicotine to nonaddictive amounts could upend industry

-The Biden administration is planning to require tobacco companies to drastically reduce nicotine levels in cigarettes as part of an ambitious plan to reduce cancer rates.
+The Biden administration will require tobacco companies to drastically reduce nicotine levels in cigarettes as part of an ambitious plan to reduce cancer rates, in a new policy announced on Tuesday.

-The proposal would mean all cigarettes sold in the United States would have minimal or non-addictive amounts of nicotine, The Washington Post reported, citing a source familiar with the plan.
+The proposal would mean all cigarettes sold in the United States would have minimal or non-addictive amounts of nicotine.

-It is expected to be unveiled by the Food and Drug Administration as soon as Tuesday, according to The Post.
+Public health officials have welcomed the move as “transformative”, but it is likely to be met with strong opposition from the tobacco industry.

-The policy, first reported by the Wall Street Journal, would take several years to implement, and would significantly disrupt the tobacco industry.
+The Wall Street Journal reported on Wednesday that the Food and Drug Administration was preparing to order Juul Labs to remove its e-cigarettes from the market in the US.

 In February, President Joe Biden unveiled a “cancer moonshot” plan which aimed to “end cancer as we know it”.